0rhanbayrak/Tucker-iRFFT/README.md

 🙏 Acknowledgements

- -This work was supervised by Prof. Michael Sorochan Armstrong, with contributions from Jesús García Sánchez, Daniel Vallejo España, and José Camacho Páez.
+ -This work was supervised by Prof. Michael Sorochan Armstrong, with contributions from José Camacho Páez.

  -Project supported by: